parmitage/primer-proto/README.md

 - README.md  - this file
 - LICENSE    - the MIT license

-To get started: install OCaml, build using make and set the environment variable `PRIMER_LIBRARY_PATH` to point to the `lib` directory.
+To get started you must install OCaml (at least version 3.11) as well as GNU Make.
+The makefile builds across Linux, Mac and Windows without the use of autotools so there is no separate configure step.
+Once Primer has built, set the environment variable __PRIMER_LIBRARY_PATH__ to point to the __lib__ directory on your computer.

 Hello, World!
 -------------
-I've chosen Quicksort as Primer's "Hello, World!":
+I've chosen Quicksort as Primer's "Hello, World!" example:

     val sort = fun xs ->
        let lt  = fun a -> a < head(xs)
            gte = fun a -> a >= head(xs)
        in if head(xs) != [] then
              sort(filter(lt, tail(xs))) ++ [head(xs)]
                              ++ sort(filter(gte, tail(xs)))
-          else [] ;
+          else [];

-Note that this version of Quicksort is easy to read but isn't tail-recursive.
-The version in the standard library is implemented using CPS.
+Note that while this version of Quicksort is easy to read, it isn't tail-recursive.
+The version in the standard library is implemented using CPS so is suitable for use on longer lists.

 Interpreter and compiler
 ------------------------